zjdingastro/just_catalog/README.md

 # just_catalog
-Generate JUST catalog from fiber assignment.
+Generate LSS catalog from the fiber assigned galaxy mock for JUST.